Written by Allie Delos Santos

 8. Numerous Cultural Similarities With the West

-One of the country’s advantages in outsourcing is its cultural harmony with Western countries, especially the United States.
+One of the advantages of outsourcing in the Philippines is its cultural harmony with Western countries, especially the United States.
 Many Filipinos are familiar with what is globally trendy, whether it be movies, TV series, music, or fashion trends.
 More importantly, BPO and call center professionals in the Philippines can easily communicate with foreign companies and customers.

 You can also find many professional parallels between the U.S. and the Philippines.
 Some examples are noticeable in the similarities between their legal systems and accounting processes.
 The two countries also have a special relationship that has historically been strong.